 The magnolia comes with a wealth of symbolism.
 Due to their exceptional survival skills, it is frequently a symbol of determination and endurance.
 Let’s take a look at the symbolism behind this beautiful plant.

-As a symbol of purity and love, the magnolia often features as a gift to a new mother.
+• Purity: They are a symbol of purity and love, often given as a gift to new mothers.

 The Magnolia Tree: Symbolism